Afterglow Physician Directed Medical Aesthetics

 Hyaluronic Acid (HA) Dermal Fillers

 Composed of naturally-occurring substances found in the body, dermal fillers can help minimize signs of dark circles and rejuvenate the skin with little to no discomfort or downtime.

 Skin Care Regimen

-Whether employed alone or as a complement to another treatment, a customized skincare regimen can help diminish under-eye circles while improving the overall health or your skin.
+Whether employed alone or as a complement to another treatment, a customized skin care regimen can help diminish under-eye circles while improving the overall health of your skin.